 Screencasting refers to capturing the activity happening on your computer screen in real-time in order to demonstrate software or some online activity to someone else.
 Often, screencasts may include circles, arrows, or other annotations, audio narration, or a small "headshot" image of the presenter.

 Screencasts are a kind of digital video, but because they don't require a camera or lighting, they can be an extremely practical and efficient way to share information.

 Tools to create screencasts range from free online services to full-featured dedicated editing packages.

 The rise of Video

-The ubiquity of video-capable mobile devices and free hosting services (like YouTube or Vimeo) has enabled just-in-time video capture and online distribution and editing, allowing anyone to become a creator and distributor of video content, right in the moment.
+The ubiquity of video-capable mobile devices and free hosting services (like YouTube or Vimeo) has also spurred just-in-time video capture, hosting, and editing, allowing anyone to become a creator and distributor of video content.

 Camtasia Studio is a great all-around tool for editing videos or recording screencasts.
 It's also one of the more cost-effective screen-capture/editor suites on the market (comparable in features to more expensive solutions like Adobe Captivate).

 This is a free web-based screencasting tool that's realtively easy to use.
 If budget or speed is an issue, and you won't need to do much video editing, this may be a good solution (as well as a good place to begin exploring how to screencast).

 We can help you plan and execute your screencasts and educational videos, and integrate them into your VCC online courses.